Joao7878/Alura-Site/README.md

 # Alura-Site
-A front-end website developed with Alura
+A front-end website developed with Alura.